Tony Bartley: RAF career

-After returning to the United Kingdom, he then served on the staff of No. 83 Group RAF, before departing in October 1944 for the US to attend the Command and General Staff College, and then at the School of Air Tactics.
+After returning to the United Kingdom, he served on the staff of No. 83 Group RAF, before departing in October 1944 for the US to attend the Command and General Staff College, and then at the School of Air Tactics.
 His next posting was as a liaison officer to the 70th Fighter Wing.
 In October 1944 he joined RAF Transport Command in the Far East.
 At the end of the war Bartley's combat total included 12 (and 1 shared) destroyed, 1 unconfirmed destroyed, 5 'probables' and 8 'damaged'.

-On 19 November 2021, it was announced that the seven medals Bartley received for his wartime service would be auctioned by Dix Noonan Webb in London in December 2021.

 Film industry

 Following his demobilisation in 1946, Bartley returned to Vickers-Armstrong, where he worked as both a sales executive and a test pilot.
-After marrying actress Deborah Kerr in November 1945, he later moved to Hollywood, having met her when she shared a flat with his elder sister, Patricia Bartley, who had worked at Bletchley Park during the war as a codebreaker.
-His post war work in the film industry included roles in the United States, Canada, Barbados and Ireland, and included the establishment of several companies, writing and producing films for television, work in sales and production and executive roles.
+He had married the actress Deborah Kerr in November 1945, and later moved with her to Hollywood.
+The couple had met in Brussels in March 1945, when she was performing, with Stewart Grainger, in a production of Gaslight for the troops.
+His post-war work in the film industry included roles in the United States, Canada, Barbados and Ireland, and included the establishment of several companies, writing and producing films for television, work in sales and production and executive roles.

 Personal life

 Bartley and Kerr had two daughters, Francesca and Melanie.
 Through Francesca they have three grandsons, actors Lex Shrapnel and Tom Shrapnel as well as the writer Joe Shrapnel.
+Melanie is a medical sociologist and retired academic.
 Bartley and Kerr divorced in 1959 and he married again in 1965 to Victoria Mann.
 Bartley died in 2001.
-He was survived by Mann and their two daughters, Cindy and Teresa.
-Mann passed away in 2019.
+He was survived by Mann and their two daughters, Cindy and Teresa, as well as by Francesa and Melanie.
+Mann died in 2019.
+On 19 November 2021, it was announced that the seven medals Bartley received for his wartime service would be auctioned by Dix Noonan Webb in London in December 2021.